y-ken/fluent-plugin-twitter/README.md

 =====================

 ## Component
-Fluentd Output plugin.
+Fluentd Input/Output plugin.
 You can create your own "Twitter Bot" with fluentd messaging system.

 ## Installation